Statute of Limitations in Fort Worth Car Accident Cases

 A statute of limitations is a law contained in a state or federal code that sets a time limit for filing a lawsuit.
 Most jurisdictions establish varying statutory limits for different types of actions, both civil and criminal.
 If someone files a claim after the statutory period has passed, the court will usually dismiss the case.

 The statute of limitations is often substantially longer for criminal cases than for civil actions.
-For instance, the time allotted to the government to file an action against someone for child endangerment is significantly longer than the time allocated to accident victims by the statute of limitations in Fort Worth car accident cases.
+For instance, the time allotted to the government to file an action against someone for child endangerment is significantly longer than the period that the statute of limitations establishes for Fort Worth car wreck claims.

-Deadline to File A Claim in Fort Worth
+What Is the Deadline to File a Claim in Fort Worth?

 Chapter 16 of the state Civil Practice and Remedies Code sets for the limitation periods for various types of civil lawsuits.
 Texas Civil Practice & Remedies Code §16.003 establishes a two-year limitations period for many personal injury claims.
 Cases must be filed within two years of the date of the injuries.